generation-org/jfsjd-final-project/task-4/README.md

 > - [ECMAScript 2015 Classes](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Inheritance#ECMAScript_2015_Classes)

 1. Create a `ItemsController` class in `js/itemsController.js`
-2. Within the `constructor` of the `ItemsController` class, initialize a `this.items` property on the class equal to an empty array.
+2. Within the `constructor` of the `ItemsController` class, initialize a `this.items` property on the class, Make the property equal to an empty array.

 > #### Test Your Code!
 > Now is a good chance to test your code, head over to `js/itemsController.js` and do the following